mdn/content/files/en-us/web/api/window/open/index.md

 #### Always use the target attribute

-If javascript support is disabled or non-existent, then the user agent will create a secondary window accordingly or will render the referenced resource according to its handling of the target attribute: e.g. some user agents that cannot create new windows, like MS Web TV, will fetch the referenced resource and append it at the end of the
+If JavaScript support is disabled or non-existent, then the user agent will create a secondary window accordingly or will render the referenced resource according to its handling of the target attribute: e.g. some user agents that cannot create new windows, like MS Web TV, will fetch the referenced resource and append it at the end of the